verusus/application-android-java-mobile/README.md

 # My-First-Android-app
-this enter in a module process and it will include many concepts that I leant in android.
+this enters in a module process of my studies and it will include many concepts that I leant in android.